 Sponsor an information session on campus or trek to your company.
 Promote your benefits and engage our students prior to interview schedules.
 (Year-round)

 We welcome you to represent your employer at our annual Spring MBA Career fair, held on our San Ramon campus.
 This is an excellent opportunity to engage our MBA talent from both our Daytime and part-time programs in a boutique fair setting.
 (Date: February 26, 2016.
-Time commitment: 2-4 hours.)
+Time commitment: two to four hours.)